jpatel531/battleships/crc.md

 - When initialized, only has 2 players
 - Each player has a home grid and a tracking grid
-- Allows player to place ships on board with input
+- Allows player to place ships on board with input, then it's player 2's turn
 - Allows a player to look at tracking grid
 - Allows a player to shoot at opponent's home grid
 - Updates grids